Kinto/kinto/docs/api/1.x/_details-patch-object.rst

         { "op": "copy", "from": "/data/b", "path": "/data/d" }
     ]

-For more information about each operation, please refer the `JSON-Patch Specification <https://tools.ietf.org/html/rfc6902>`_.
+For more information about each operation, please refer to `JSON-Patch Specification <https://tools.ietf.org/html/rfc6902>`_.

-Permissions can also be altered using ``JSON-Patch``.
-Value is not used on permission operations and can be ommited.
+This is very useful when altering permissions since there is no need to get the current value before adding some principal to the list.
+Value is not used on permission operations and can be omitted.

 .. code-block:: javascript